scalalang2/pyflink-playground/README.md

     --agents 2
 ```

-- `-p 30000-30010:30000-30010` : This bound the local port to the cluster, It helps us to visit the Flink dashboard in local.
+- `-p 30000-30010:30000-30010` : This binds the local port to the cluster, allowing you to access the Flink dashboard locally.

 ```
 💡 Do not allocate large port ranges `-p 30000-30010:30000-30010`,